Antonio Scurati: M pentalogy, TV series adaptation, and commentary

+On the night between 4 and 5 July 2019, M. Il figlio del secolo was awarded the prestigious Strega Prize, and Scurati commented: "I dedicate the victory to our grandfathers and fathers, who were first seduced and then oppressed by fascism, especially those among them who found the courage to fight it with weapons in hand.
+I would also like to dedicate the award to our children, with the hope that they will not have to go back to experiencing what we experienced a hundred years ago, especially to my daughter Lucia."
+The novel was a success, selling over 600,000 copies by April 2022, when it was being translated into more than 40 languages.
+The English translation by Anne Milano Appel was published by Harper on 5 April 2022.
+Also in 2022 it was announced that a production for a television series adaptation was under way, produced by Sky Original and directed by Joe Wright, with Luca Marinelli as Mussolini, and scheduled for release in 2024.

 In September 2020, M. L'uomo della provvidenza, the second volume of the quartet was published.
-It follows the parable of Mussolini from 1925 to 1932, recounting his liberticidal politics and the fierce power struggles and ideological battles of the National Fascist Party.
+It follows the rise of Mussolini from 1925 to 1932, recounting his liberticidal politics and the fierce power struggles and ideological battles of the National Fascist Party.
 It is framed by the omnipresent figure of Mussolini and his mediocrities and eccentricities.
 The novel was translated into French in 2021, and was awarded the 2022 European Book Prize.
 In September 2022, the third volume of the series was released, M. Gli ultimi giorni dell'Europa, which follows the fateful years from 1938 to 1940 that would lead to Italy's entry into World War II.

-The series was initially planned as a trilogy.
-It is currently projected as a tetralogy.
-In October 2022, Scurati commented: "At this point it is clear that I will need a fourth and perhaps a fifth to complete the parable".
+The series, initially planned as a trilogy, by 2022 was expanded as a tetralogy.
+In October 2022, Scurati commented: "At this point it is clear that I will need a fourth and perhaps a fifth to complete the story."
+In October 2023, about the TV series adaptation, Scurati commented: "It will have black comedy tones.
+But Mussolini is not a hero."
+About the making of the script, he said: "The book was successful, many politicians keep it on their bedside table.
+But in the writing of the screenplay there were moments of disagreement, even conflict."
+In October 2024, the fourth volume of the series was released, M. L'ora del destino.
+In April 2025, the fifth and final volume of the series was released, M. La fine e il principio.